jed/hyperspider/README.md

 }
 ```

-To create a `following-detailed` resource with a fully populated list of users, use hyperspider like this:
+To create a single `following-detailed` resource so that API consumers don't have to make a separate HTTP call for each resource, use hyperspider like this:

 ```javascript
 var hyperspider = require("hyperspider")